-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities, related revenue and expenses, and disclosure of gain and loss contingencies at the date of the financial statements.
-Such estimates, assumptions and judgments are subject to a number of risks and uncertainties, which may cause actual results to differ materially from the Company's estimates.
-The significant accounting policies that the Company believes are the most critical to aid in fully understanding and evaluating its reported financial results have been reported in the Company's 2018 annual report on Form 10-K. Changes to the Company's significant accounting policies as a result of adopting ASC 842 are discussed within Note 4 of the consolidated financial statements.
-There have been no other changes to the Company's significant accounting policies for the six months ended June 30, 2019.
+The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The significant accounting policies that the Company believes are the most critical to aid in fully understanding and evaluating its reported financial results have been reported in the Company's 2018 annual report on Form 10-K and Note 1 of the consolidated financial statements contained in Part I, Item 1 of this report.
+Changes to the Company's significant accounting policies as a result of adopting ASC 842 are discussed within Note 4 of the consolidated financial statements contained in Part I, Item 1 of this report.
+There have been no other changes to the Company's significant accounting policies for the nine months ended September 30, 2019.